vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Note</summary>

-[137]: Misra's text here has yady api pravillyanupapattisamadhigamanīyaiva śabdaśaktis [[??]]"the denoting power of language is to be known only through the impossibility of operation,"  which makes no sense.
-The reading must be corrupt, in anu papatti we may find a corruption of vyutpati,in pravṛtti[[??]] perhaps a corruption of kāryārthe or kāryārtha-.
+[137]: Misra's text here has yady api vṛttyanupapattisamadhigamanīyaiva śabdaśaktis "the denoting power of language is to be known only through the impossibility of operation,"  which makes no sense.
+The reading must be corrupt, in anu papatti we may find a corruption of vyutpati,in pravṛtti perhaps a corruption of kāryārthe or kāryārtha-.
 I read conjecturally kāryārtha vyutpattisamadhi gamanīyaiva, which gives the required sense.
 </details>

 ## व्युत्पन्न-प्रयोगे कार्यानपेक्षा